Use of Computer, Internal Network, Electronic Mail, and Internet

 -

-Students may not use the District’s technology system to develop programs or to institute practices that harass other users or gain unauthorized access to any entity on the system.
+Students may not use our District’s technology system to develop programs or to institute practices that harass other users or gain unauthorized access to any entity on the system.
 Students may not damage the components of an entity on the system.

 -